anandabits/swift-evolution/proposals/NNNN-static-self.md

 ## Alternatives considered

 The keyword is not fixed at this time.
 Alternatives that have been discussed include `StaticType`, `InvariantSelf`, `SelfType`, or `Type`.
-The community is welcome to bikeshed on the most clear and concise name for this.
+The community is welcome to bikeshed on the most clear and concise name for this keyword.